yeasy/learning_pickleball/14_key_tips_en.md

 # Key Tips

-Many players only depends on their tennis experience.
-However, advanced pickleball requires an effective combination of skills from ping pong, badminton and tennis.
+Advanced pickleball requires an effective combination of skills from ping pong, badminton and tennis.

 ## Strategies
 * Take advantage of one's own strengths and attack others' weaknesses; first stand undefeated, and then defeat opponents.